ODaniels852/Election_Analysis/README.md

 </picture>

 ### Example 2
 Additionally, if data is provided in the same format, but a new field was added before the candidate, like City, and voting results were requested for each city, new code could be added to mimic the code created for county results.
-Here’s are examples of some of the code that could be added below sections where this code is located for county information:
+Below are examples of some of the code that could be added below sections where similar code is located for county information.

 <picture>
  <source media="(prefers-color-scheme: light)" srcset="https://github.com/ODaniels852/Election_Analysis/raw/main/Resources/ScriptModification_Example_2.png">